Would you like to be on the Reflections on Leadership Podcast?

-We believe over the next 18 to 24 months there are four areas where leaders need to put their attention; Physical Health, Mental Health, Financial Health, and Societal Health.
+We believe over the next 12 to 18 months there are four areas leaders need to place their attention; Physical Health, Mental Health, Financial Health, and Societal Health.

-If you are interested, read more background on this premise and then register as a guest.
+If you are interested, read more background on this premise and then register as a prospective guest.

 The goal of these series of interviews is to have frank conversation that may be of assistance to other leaders in various industries.